 Report on 'Secretariat Reforms' is the thirteenth and last report of the 4th Administrative Reforms Commission.
 The Commission has submitted to Government reports on 1.
 Vigilance Mechanism-Reforms, 2.
 Capacity Development of Civil Servants, Kerala, 3.
 Welfare to Rights- I, 4.
 Personnel Reforms, 5.
-Towards People Centric Service Delivery, 6.
+Towards People Centric Service 6.
 Welfare to Rights- II, 7.
-Public Infrastructure - Development and Management, 8.
-Sustainable Development - Governance Issues, 9.
-Accountability and Public Grievance Redress Mechanisms In Government,10.
-People Centric Service Delivery In Local Self Government Institutions,11. e-Governance- for Better Governance and 12.
+Public Infrastructure - Development and 8.
+Management, Sustainable Development Governance Issues.
+9. Accountability and Public Grievance Redress Mechanisms In Government, 10.
+People Centric Service Delivery In Local Self Government Institutions, 11. e-Governance- for Better Governance and 12.
 Finance And Planning.
 Recommendations in all the reports are linked to reform of the Secretariat.
 Almost all recommendations in the 2nd, 4th, 9th, 11th and 12th reports have direct relevance to Secretariat Reforms.
-Few of the recommendations in the previous reports which have direct relevance to Secretariat are included in this report as Annexure 1.
+Few of the recommendations in the above reports are reiterated in this report.
+Other recommendations in the previous reports which have direct relevance to Secretariat are included in this report as Annexure 1.

-CHAPTER 1 NEED FOR REFORMS
+NEED FOR REFORMS